 Real Estate, a hedge against inflation

 Inflation is on the minds of everyone right now.
+Real estate investing might be a great way for you to hedge against inflation.

 There are main 3 factors that affect inflation and the value of the dollar;